razman786/PyQt-Qwt/README.md

 # PyQt-Qwt
-Python PyQt wrapper for Qwt6
+Python PyQt wrapper for Qwt6.1

-The code is tested for python2/3 and Qt4/5. oscilloscope.py is unfinished. animation.py works only for qt5.
+The code is tested for python3 and Qt5.
 All the other examples have been tested to work on Debian Linux.
 The qwt include files must be patched to build PyQt-Qwt.

-The code is not tested properly for Qt4.